axuata/axuata/README.md

 # Hi There!
-I am a newbie front-end developer from Japan 🇯🇵.
+I am a newbie developer from Japan 🇯🇵.

 # Stats
 <p align="left">